IRIS-AUDIO/SELD/README.md

 3. run pip install -r requirements.txt
 4. run train.py with arguments.
 You should set 'abspath' to the directory preprocessed datasets are located.

+### Warnings
+- we reported the scores in the paper by using the Neural Architecture Search (NAS) method.
+Thus, you can't get the same scores in the paper.

 ### (C) 2021. lsg1213, daniel03c1, ParkJinHyeock all rights reserved.